gavinnn101/palworld_dedi_helper/README.md

 # Palworld dedicated server helper
 Helper utilities for managing a Palworld dedicated server in python.
 Send rcon commands, backup server, etc.

-Tested for use on windows with `steamcmd`.
+* underlying rcon implementation should work fine on any OS if you want to use it directly.
+* `PalworldUtil` utilizes `steamcmd` and was only tested on Windows.
 Would likely work on linux with minor changes but is not currently implemented.

 ## Setup
 * Install python: https://www.python.org/downloads/